 Tohu va-bohu (תֹ֙הוּ֙ וָבֹ֔הוּ) "without form and void," at its root, expresses the magnitude of deep and dark sorrow.
-The prefixes to this root, as is used in Genesis chapter two, reveals the reason for that grief, and it has to do with the lack of a covenant house and family.
+As is used in Genesis chapter two, the prefixes to this root reveal the reason for that grief, and it has to do with the lack of a covenant house and family.

 The first Hebrew letter of "to-hu" is a "tav" (תֹ֙).
 The pictograph image associated with this letter is a cross, and it refers to the sign of a covenant.
 The second-word "bo-hu" begins with a "bet" (בֹ֔).
 A picture of a tent symbolized it and meant to capture the concepts of a home and family.

 If we could paraphrase the verse with these things in mind, we could say that the earth was without a covenant (tav-תֹ֙) family (bet-בֹ֔).
 To be without a covenant and family is a dark, empty, and grievous (hu-הוּ֙) state.

 All of these, taken together, communicate the idea that the purpose of creation was to make a covenant kingdom family.
 This idea necessitated an environment to do so.
 It is immediately following the earth's lonely, empty, and dark state that the Spirit of God comes on the scene to bring order to and establish these very things.